devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 `visudo`{{execute}}

-`ALL` is a default keyword which is available to
+`ALL` is a default keyword which is available in sudoers to add all the commands access to all the machines.